indico/indico/doc/guides/UserGuide/Conferences.rst

 ^^^^^^^^^^^^^^^^^^^^

-In the Contribution Display you can see all the details of the contribution, including the description, the primary an corresponding authors, the session (if any) it is included, the track, the contribution type, any material `(see Contribution Material Display) <#contribution-material-display>`_ it has and any sub-contributions that belong to it.
+In the Contribution Display you can see all the details of the contribution, including the description, the primary and co-authors, the session (if any) it is included, the track, the contribution type, any material `(see Contribution Material Display) <#contribution-material-display>`_ it has and any sub-contributions that belong to it.
 You can also